Sublinear-Time Sampling of Spanning Trees in the Congested Clique: Sampling Spanning Trees in Sublinear Rounds

-\textbf{Midpoint Placement.} Finally, $\sfM$ needs to fill in the midpoints in level $i$, thereby constructing partial walk $W_{i+1}$ from $W_i$.
-As we are truncating the walk during some levels, we will let $\ell_i$ refer to the target length of $W_i$.
-In our notation, the target length of a partial walk is given by the index of its final element.
-Recall that $\ell_1$, the target length of $W_1$, was previously denoted by $\ell$ and it equals $\Theta(n^3 \log c_2)$.

-Imagine for the moment that $\sfM$ magically receives $\Pi_{p, q}$ from each machine $\sfM_{p, q}$ and fills in the midpoints of each (start, end) pair $(p, q)$ in $W_i$ in the same order as the sequence $\Pi_{p, q}$.
-Let $t$ be the first index of the $\rho$-th distinct vertex if it exists or otherwise $\ell_i$.
-To faithfully execute the sequential truncated algorithm, we would obtain $W_{i+1}$ by truncating this filled in partial walk to end at index $t$.
+\textbf{Distributed binary search for truncation point.} Finally, $\sfM$ needs to fill in the midpoints in level $i$, thereby constructing partial walk $W_{i+1}$ from $W_i$.
+The challenge with this step is that the sequences $\Pi_{p, q}$ could be quite large, in fact even as large as $\Tilde{\Theta}(n^3)$!
+But, let us imagine for the moment that $\sfM$ ``magically'' receives $\Pi_{p, q}$ from each machine $\sfM_{p, q}$ and fills in the midpoints of each (start, end) pair $(p, q)$ in $W_i$ in the same order as specified by the sequence $\Pi_{p, q}$.
+To faithfully execute the sequential truncated algorithm, we would obtain $W_{i+1}$ by truncating this filled in partial walk to end at index $\ell_{i+1}$.
+Recall that $\ell_{i+1}$ is the first index of the $\rho$-th distinct vertex if it exists or otherwise $\ell_i$.

-Returning to the algorithm, $\sfM$ is not aware of $t$ in this magically created random walk, as it does not have direct access to each sequence $\Pi_{p,q}$.
-However, this $t$ has already been determined.
-One of the key ideas of our algorithm is that it is still possible for machine $\sfM$ to compute $t$ efficiently in the \cc{} model by using distributed binary search.
-Once $t$ is found, $\sfM$ truncates the partial walk $W_i$ to end at time $t$.
-Then, $W_i$ is filled in with midpoints.
-This completes level $i$ and leads to partial walk $W_{i+1}$.
-We will see in the proof that even though the midpoints are not placed in the same order as each sequence $\Pi_{p,q}$, a random walk is still correctly sampled.
+Returning to the algorithm, $\sfM$ is not immediately able to compute $\ell_{i+1}$ because it does not know the sequences $\Pi_{p,q}$.
+However, $\ell_{i+1}$ has already been determined by the partial walk $W_i$ and the sequences $\Pi_{p,q}$ for all (start, end) pairs $(p, q)$.
+Let $W_i^+$ denote the walk obtained by inserting the midpoints specified by the sequences $\Pi_{p,q}$ into $W_i$.
+One of the key ideas of our algorithm is that even though no machine knows $W_i^+$, it is still possible for machine $\sfM$ to compute the truncation point $\ell_{i+1}$ efficiently in the \cc{} model by using distributed binary search.
+Once $\ell_{i+1}$ is found, $\sfM$ truncates the partial walk $W_i$ to end at time $\ell_{i+1}$.
+Even after truncating $W_i$, the bandwidth does not exist for $\sfM$ to receive a truncated version of each sequence $\Pi_{p,q}$.
+In the next section we will discuss how we place midpoints to form walk $W_{i+1}$.

-To simplify the exposition, we first present a subroutine called $\chk$ that takes an integer $\ell' \leq \ell_i$ and returns whether $\ell'\leq t$.
-There are two conditions that have to be checked.
-In the magically filled walk, up to index $\ell'$, there can be at most $\rho$ distinct vertices.
-Furthermore, if there are exactly $\rho$ distinct vertices, the final vertex in the walk must be appearing for the first time in the walk.

-Note that $\sfM$ can query the vertex at some arbitrary position $j$ in the magical walk in $O(1)$ rounds.
-Call this vertex $m(j)$.
-In particular, either position $j$ is already determined for $W_i$ or $\sfM$ can request $m(j)$ from the machine holding that midpoint.
-We also let $c_{p,q}(\ell')$ be defined identically to $c_{p,q}$ with $W_i$ truncated to end at index $\ell'$.
-We include a midpoint in this count even if its endpoint falls past $\ell'$.
-Finally, we define $a(p,q,v,\ell')$ as the number of occurrences of $v$ in $\Pi_{p,q}$ up to index $c_{p,q}(\ell')$.